 What are your values that are intrinsically woven in your service offering?

 What can your clients consistently expect from you?

-Once you’ve identified your brand you want to convey it to your marketplace.
+Once you’ve identified your brand, you want to convey it to your marketplace.
 You may decide your logo and other company graphical elements need changing to reflect your brand image.
-The messages you convey in advertising or email campaigns might needed revising.
+The messages you convey in advertising or email campaigns might be needed revising.
 Don’t forget social media.
-Facebook, LinkedIn, Twitter and other social networks enable you to engage in a conversation with your clients, providing a great way for them to get to know you and what you stand for.
+Facebook, LinkedIn, Twitter, and other social networks enable you to engage in a conversation with your clients, providing a great way for them to get to know you and what you stand for.

 Nothing beats direct contact.
-Get out in the community and volunteer your services at events where you can showcase your expertise and educate the public about massage.
-Events give you the opportunity convey your brand promise, and build your image.
-As a result, it’s a good bet when someone is thinking about getting a massage, they will reach for your business card.
+Get out in the community and volunteer your services at events to showcase your expertise and educate the public about massage.
+Events allow you to convey your brand promise and build your image.
+As a result, it’s a good bet when someone thinks about getting a massage, they will reach for your business card.